AdaCore/training_material/courses/comprehensive_rust_training/130_memory_management/02_approaches.rst

-Rust's ownership and borrowing model can, in many cases, get the performance of C, with alloc and free operations precisely where they are required TBD zero cost.
+Rust's ownership and borrowing model can, in many cases, get the performance of C, with alloc and free operations precisely where they are required - zero cost.
 It also provides tools similar to C++'s smart pointers.
 When required, other options such as reference counting are available, and there are even crates available to support runtime garbage collection (not covered in this class).